balzack/databag/README.md

 ## Project Goal

-Databag aims to bridge the knowlage gap in the self-hosting community by supporting consumer electronics and thereby making it available to the average non-technical person.
+Databag aims to bridge the knowledge gap in the self-hosting community by supporting consumer electronics and thereby making it available to the average non-technical person.
 The hope is to one day be able to buy an inexpensive device like a router from a store and start self-hosting without any other technical knowledge.
 While self-hosting provides the most control and legal protections, people could choose to use cloud hosting services for their data when otherwise not possible.

 ## Installation